Rcmaveric/Reloading-Press-Monitor/README.md

             -I have not written user manual yet.
 The file and functionality is there for when I get everything done.
 This will be the last thing I do.

-            -Working on starting the GPIO intgreation.
+            -Current GPIO functionality: Counters work and export correctly.
+Motors vibrate correctly.
+            Inwork Functionality: Case Feeder, Bullet Feeder and alerts.

     -3_2_Relaoding_Log: This is where the form is logged.
+Removed count entry and count is now pulled from the count box.

     -3_3_Cartridge_Recipe: This is just an example i created of the recipe data base the user can define and call in to prefill entry widgets.